Seek Returns logo

 Min

-ONON’s Net Profit Margin of 8.18% is aligned with the median group of its peers in the Apparel - Retail industry.
+ONON’s Net Profit Margin of 8.24% is aligned with the median group of its peers in the Textiles, Apparel & Luxury Goods industry.
 This indicates its ability to convert revenue into profit is typical for the sector.

-AZO vs. ONON: A comparison of their Net Profit Margin against their respective Specialty Retail and Apparel - Retail industry benchmarks.
+AZO vs. ONON: A comparison of their Net Profit Margin (TTM) against their respective Specialty Retail and Textiles, Apparel & Luxury Goods industry benchmarks.

 AZO